joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

-	Make "Paste At" preserve the relative positions if there are multiple objects in the clipboard Make "Paste" offer to replace object if a single one is selected as the target Make Symbol use a simpler/faster algorithm and scale Delete key now does delete not cut
+	Make "Paste At" preserve the relative positions if there are multiple objects in the clipboard Make "Paste" offer to replace object if a single one is selected as the target Make Symbol use a simpler/faster algorithm and scale Delete key now does delete, not cut
+	Deleted the commands folder from the templates.

 v1.0.4
 ===========